 If a child exhibits a consistent challenging behavior, efforts will be made to understand why the behavior is happening.
-Our Behavior Support Coach will work with parents and staff to examine options and develop strategies to help children be successful in the classroom setting.
-When needed, staff and parent conferences will be held to talk about ways to change behaviors.
-It is important that staff and parents use a consistent approach to supporting the development of social emotional skills both at the center and at home.
-If the child does not show improvement, a referral to our Early Childhood Mental Health Consultants and/or other qualified professionals for further evaluation may be warranted.
+Staff and parent conferences are held to talk about ways to change behaviors, if necessary.
+It is important that staff and parents use a consistent approach to the problem both at the center and at home.
+If the child does not show improvement, we may refer the child and parents to our Early Childhood Mental Health Therapist and/or other qualified professionals for further evaluation.
 The referral process requires parent involvement in meetings to assist in the development of a plan to address the challenging behaviors.
-In certain situations, a child's schedule or routine may be modified as a way to help the child to be successful in the classroom.